brianmcallister/sequential-promise/README.md

 import { sequentialAllSettled } from '@brianmcallister/sequential-promise';
 ```

-`sequentialAllSettled` attempts to behave the same way the forthcoming [`Promise#allSettled](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled) behaves.
+`sequentialAllSettled` attempts to behave the same way the forthcoming [`Promise#allSettled`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled) behaves.

 Even if one of the promises rejects, the iteration won't stop.
-Instead, the results of every promise are gathered up and the final promise resolves with a summary of all the promises settled values as `Result<T>[]` (See: [`Result<T>`](#resultt) below.
+Instead, the results of every promise are gathered up and the final promise resolves with a summary of all the settled values as `Result<T>[]` (See: [`Result<T>`](#resultt) below.

 ```ts
 sequentialAllSettled: <T>(funcs: ((list: Result<T>[]) => Promise<T>)[]) => Promise<Result<T>[]>;